iamseki/studies/README.md

 </h1>

 <p align="center">
-  Repository containing implementation comparison between programming languages, to try design patterns, algorithms, demonstrating architecture faws and so on.
+  Repository containing implementation comparison between programming languages, to try design patterns, algorithms, to deep understanding software design decisions, demonstrating architecture faws and so on.
 Organizaded in a Monorepo fashion way.
 </p>

 ---